cylonid/NativeAlphaForAndroid/privacy_policy.md

 # Privacy Policy

 ## What information do you collect?
-This app does not collect any data.
+We do not collect any data about users and their usage of this app.

 ## Questions?
 Reach out to us: